Cybersecurity & IT Support for Businesses Across NY & PA

 What Is IT Tool Sprawl?

 Plain-English: Too many overlapping tools and not enough coordination.
-This leads to blind
+This leads to blind spots, duplicate spending, and slow response when things go wrong.

-Help Net Security – CISO: IT Tool Sprawl
+Source to explore the trend: Help Net Security – CISO: IT Tool Sprawl.

 Why IT Tool Sprawl Is Dangerous

-Problem Example Business impact
+Problem Example Business Impact

 Security gaps Unmonitored or forgotten tools fall out of date.
 Increased attack surface; missed detections.